how to deal with haters in life

 Image of two people's feet facing each other, but being separated by a yellow line, indicating that's the boundary.

-Setting clear boundaries is always important to be respected, but even more so at work when you’re going to be stuck working with each other, or generally being in each other’s vicinity.
+Setting clear boundaries is always important to be respected, but even more so at work when you’re going to be stuck functioning with each other, or generally being in each other’s vicinity.

 Talk to them about what they’re doing that you dislike, and tell them what your plans are for working together professionally.
-It’s alright to tell them that you only want to interact with them when work requires it, but that you’re not interested in engaging in small talk with them.
+It’s alright to tell them that you only want to interact with them when the job requires it, but that you’re not interested in making small talk with them.

 4. Avoid them if possible

-If you don’t have to work together directly, then you can just avoid them.
-Aside from cutting them out of your life entirely, this seems like your next best bet to mitigate the detrimental impact they have on your life.
+If you don’t have to function together directly, then you can just avoid them.
+Aside from eliminating them from your life entirely, this seems like your next best bet to mitigate the detrimental impact they have on your life.

 Regardless, this isn’t always doable.
-Especially not if you work together at a small company, or in a small team of people.
-At larger businesses, this might be a possibility, and certainly something you should consider doing.
+Especially not if you operate together at a small company, or in a small team of people.
+At larger businesses, this might be an option, and certainly something you should consider doing.

 How to deal with haters on social media?